salvatore-abello/quakewatch/README.md

 ## Live demo
 ### ⚠️ WARNING ⚠️
 This site does not use https so you _may_ not be able to view it.
+Please switch to http

 Click here: http://quakewatch.servebeer.com